TurboPack/Abbrevia/readme.txt

 3. Installation

-To install TurboPower Abbrevia into your IDE, take the following
+To install TurboPack Abbrevia into your IDE, take the following
 steps:

   1. Unzip the release files into a directory (e.g., d:\abbrevia).